 Backpacks to Carry Dogs: How to Bring Your Small Pooch With You Everywhere

-When it comes to doggy backpacks, there are a lot of products on the market.
-Several companies now offer over-the-shoulder puppy-dog holders and they come in a range of colors and styles.
+There are a lot of doggy backpack products on the market.
+Several companies now offer over-the-shoulder puppy-dog holders, and they come in a range of colors and styles.
 However, most packs can be sorted into three essential designs that give your dog freedom at different levels.

 Full enclosed backpacks to carry dogs